-Christianity is the largest religion in the world.
-It is a monotheistic faith, and Roman Catholicism is the most prevalent form of the faith.
-The cradle of Christianity is Jerusalem in modern day Israel.
-From there it spread throughout the world through missionaries and colonization.
-The Bible is considered the most sacred book of the by all Christians.
-The three largest Christian populations are found in the Americas, while mainland Asia goes unrepresented on the list.
+There are an estimated 2.2 billion Christians in the world, which makes Christianity the largest religion on the planet.
+It is a monotheistic faith where Roman Catholicism is the most prominent denomination.
+Christianity has its roots in the Middle East.
+From there, it spread throughout the world through missionaries and colonization.
+The Bible is considered to be the most sacred text in Christianity.
+The three largest Christian populations are found in the Americas as well as in Europe.

 Countries With the Most Christians

 The United States tops the list with an estimated 230 million Christians living in the country.
 Christianity is by far the most popular religion in the country, with the majority being Protestant Christians.
 Christianity in the US became firmly ingrained under British rule.
 Some states were exclusively established as Christian havens such as Pennsylvania.
 With political independence came religious independence as well.
 Religious independence saw the proliferation of Protestant Churches, which were keen to resist the influence of the Catholic Church in the US.
 Beliefs among the diverse denominations have only minor differences.
 God is revered as the super being across all Christian denominations, and the Bible is the Holy Christian book.
 The US has no official state religion and the constitution guarantees for the freedom of worship for all.
 The Christian adherents in the US have been steadily declining while the numbers of people not affiliated to any organized religion have been increasing.